 Students must have prior approval from the principal or designee for any type of "initiation rites" of a school club or organization.
 While most initiation rites are permissible, engaging in or permitting "hazing" is a criminal offense.
-Any teacher, administrator, or employee who observes a student engaged in any form of hazing, who has reason to know or suspect that a student intends to engage in hazing or has engaged in hazing must report that fact or suspicion to the designated campus administrator.
+Any teacher, administrator, or employee who observes a student engaged in any form of hazing, who has reason to know or suspect that a student intends to engage in hazir to the designated campus adminis ng or has engaged in hazing must report that fact or suspicion strator.